-Sure, you’ve seen the movies where one guy takes out a whole crew of the bad guys just by using the right martial arts techniques – but how does Judo stack up in the real world as a self-defence system?
+Sure, you’ve seen the movies where one guy takes out a whole crew of the bad guys just by using the right martial arts techniques – but how does it stack up in the real world if you use judo for self-defense?

 Of the martial arts, Judo is perhaps uniquely suited to the real world and situations you may encounter in daily life.
 Many of those flashy techniques look great on film but in reality would be hampered by clothing, uneven terrain and other issues you can’t control.

 You also don’t get to choose your opponents in real life, where aggressive situations can occur when you least expect them.

 Here are some points where using Judo for self-defense makes good sense: